Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

-{\bf Self-consistent calculations.}--- The above analyses is based on the assumption that the PDW pairing potential develops the same magnitude as the uniform phase.
-It is so far unclear whether the PDW could become a comparatively more favorable state under a given set of pairing interactions.
-In the following, we self-consistently determine the relative stability between the uniform and $\pi_x$-PDW phases.
-Note that the actual mean-field ground state could well be a more complex form of PDW with some other, or even incommensurate modulation wavevector.
-However, that is not what we are after.
-Instead, it would serve our purpose well to demonstrate the preference of at least one certain PDW order over the uniform phase.
+{\bf Stabilization of PDW phase.}-- The above analyses is based on the assumption that the PDW pairing potential develops the same magnitude as the uniform phase.
+It is so far unclear whether the PDW could become more favorable under a given set of pairing interactions.
+In the following, we self-consistently determine the relative stability between the uniform and $\pi$-PDW phases.
+Note that the actual ground state could well be a more complex form of PDW with a different modulation wavevector.
+However, finding the ground state is not our primary objective here.
+It suffices to demonstrate the preference of at least one certain PDW order over the uniform phase.

 We consider onsite pairing interactions $H_\text{int} = \sum_i H_{\text{int},i}$, where on each site $i$,